 Note:

-7. How to execute multi commands without login into your remote server?
+7. How do you execute multiple commands without logging into your remote server?

 # ssh -l linuxteck 192.168.1.100 “uname -r; hostname” OR # ssh [email protected] “uname -r; hostname”